The systole of large genus minimal surfaces in positive Ricci curvature: Existence of multiple short curves

 In order to show that $f_j$ is uniformly bounded, we argue by contradiction and assume that

-as $j \to \infty$.
-Note that $f_j \leq C_j$ for some constant $C_j >0$, since $\Sigma_j$ is a smooth and closed surface, therefore, we can pick \footnote{Note that this is the standard selection procedure for such scales adapted to our situation.} $x_j \in \Sigma_j$, such that
+which we simply assumed to be a full limit after taking another subsequence.
+Note that $f_j \leq C_j$ for some constant $C_j >0$, since $\Sigma_j$ is a smooth and closed surface, therefore, we can pick \footnote{Note that this is the standard selection procedure for such scales adapted to our situation.} $z_j \in \Sigma_j$, such that